Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ?
 Forms!frmMain!frmSubForm!frmInsideSubForm!Text7

-If the address works without the .form part why do we need it in the address and what it means?
+If the address works without the .form part, why do we need it in the address, and what does it mean?
 It works without an explicit reference because the system knows that it is a Sub-Form control by default.

 Loading Table or Query in a Sub-Form Control.